pibooth/pibooth-google-photo/README.rst

 `enable the Google Photos Library API <https://developers.google.com/photos/library/guides/get-started>`_ (use the shortcut button).

-.. note:: When selecting the application type, please select **Desktop app**.
+:warning: When selecting the application type, please select **Desktop app**.

 The content of the **Credentials file** looks like this: